CrossTheRoadElec/Phoenix5-Documentation/source/ch06b_PrepLinuxRobot.rst

 It is possible to use other hardware platforms, however hardware and software setup may be different than this documentation.

-.. note:: CTRE currently recommends the CANable for use as a SocketCAN device.
+.. note:: CTRE currently recommends the CANable for use as a generic SocketCAN device.
 More information can be found here: https://canable.io/

+.. note:: CTRE now supports using the :ref:`CANivore <ch08a_BringUpCANivore>` as a SocketCAN device with Phoenix CAN FD devices on supported Linux platforms.

 How to prepare Hardware?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~